mfcovington/Perl-PrereqInstaller/README.md

     (.pl/.pm/.cgi/.psgi/.t) within specified DIRECTORIES to generate a list of modules explicitly loaded and identify which are not currently installed.
-Subsequent use of `scan()` will update the lists of modules that are not installed (or already installed).
+Subsequent use of `scan()` will update the lists of not yet installed and previously installed modules.

 - cpanm